arm-on/linux-essentials/README.md

 - `apt install nvidia-cuda-toolkit` (run as root and the base conda env)
 - Run `nvcc -V` to get the version of the cuDNN!
 (Now it should work!)

+### What if `nvidia-smi` hangs with no output?
+Uninstall both NVIDIA and CUDA using the built-in uninstallation scripts and install another driver.

 ## Screen (Do Something while I'm gone)
 [Back to top](#)
 | | |